Vantiq/vantiq-extension-sources/README.md

 The VANTIQ system has a variety of source types included, but individual enterprises' situations will require connectivity to other systems.
-These other systems may be other commercial or standard systems, or they may be a *home-grown* requirement.
+These other systems may be other commercial or standard systems, or they may be a *home-grown* system.
 In any case,
 the set of source types needs to be extensible.